bartlomiejn/dof-rendering/README.md

 - Adjustable focus distance, range and bokeh radius

 # In progress
-- Correcting artifacts on small bokeh values
+- Correcting artifacts on overlapping objects